 DETERM DETERMINATION (To be completed by Lead Agency) On the basis of this initial evaluation: I fin ULD NO OT have a significant effe ct on the enviro onment, and a NEGATIVE DECLARATION will be this cas ☐ I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions on the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. ☑ I find the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. environ and 2) I I find the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. effects (been av (a) have been analyzed adequat ely in ar that ear n earlier EIR or NEGATIVE lier EIR or NEGATIVE DEC DECLARATION l pursua ment, because all potentially significant nt to applicable standards, and (b) have evisions or mitigation measures that are E Gunfa n lle CIP Y PLANNER SIGNATU RE TITLE The e RONMENTAL FACTORS PO nvironmental factors check t that is a "Potentially Signi ked be low would be potent • - is project, involving at least one ne following pages.
+A MITIGATED NEGATIVE DECLARATION will be prepared. \square I find the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. environ and 2) I I find the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+E Gunfa n lle CIP Y PLANNER SIGNATU RE TITLE The e RONMENTAL FACTORS PO nvironmental factors check t that is a "Potentially Signi ked be low would be potent • - is project, involving at least one ne following pages.
 Aesthetics Agriculture and Forestr y Resources \boxtimes Air Quality \boxtimes Biological Resources Cultural Resources Geology/Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources \boxtimes Noise Population/Housing Public Services Recreation Transportation/Traffic Utilities/Service System 1S Mandatory Findings of Significance

 INITIAL STUDY CHECKLIST

 PROPONENT NAME PHONE NUMBER

 Los Angeles World Airports 800.919.3766

 PROPONENT ADDRESS

-1 World Way, Room 218, Los Angeles, CA 90045
+1 World Way, Room 218, Los Angeles, CA 90045 1 World Way, Room 218, Los Angeles, CA 90045

 PROPONENT NAME DATE SUBMITTED

 Los Angeles World Airports August 22, 2013

 PROPOSAL NAME

 Los Angeles International Airport (LAX) Runway 6L-24R RSA and Associated Improvements